 To manage its interest rate risk, Vesteda Residential Fund FGR can enter into interest rate swaps or fixed rate debt.
 With respect to the interest rate swaps, Vesteda agrees to exchange, at specified intervals, the difference between fixed and variable rate interest amounts calculated by reference to an agreed-upon notional principal amount.
 These swaps are designated as hedges of underlying debt obligations.
-Prior to the bond issue, Vesteda Residential Fund FGR arranged two interest rate swaps that were unwound at the date of the bond issue.
-As per December 2020, Vesteda Residential Fund FGR has no derivative financial instruments outstanding.
-At 31 December 2020, 89% of Vesteda’s borrowings were subject to a fixed interest rate (2019: 88%).
+Prior to the green bond issue of 2019, Vesteda Residential Fund FGR arranged two interest rate swaps that were unwound at the date of the bond issue.
+As per December 2021, Vesteda Residential Fund FGR has no derivative financial instruments outstanding.
+At 31 December 2021, 100% of Vesteda’s borrowings were subject to a fixed interest rate (2020: 89%).

 Sensitivity analyses of market and interest rate risk

 Vesteda performed an interest rate risk sensitivity scenario using an immediate increase of one percentage point in the interest rate curve as at 31 December 2021.
 The analysis was prepared on the basis that the amount of net debt and the ratio of fixed-to-floating interest rates of the debt are constant.
 As Vesteda Residential Fund FGR had no derivative financial instruments outstanding at the reporting date, interest rate risk sensitivity has no impact on equity or the fair value of derivative financial instruments.

 The sensitivity of the statement of comprehensive income is the effect of the assumed changes in interest rates on the net interest income for one year, based on the floating rate financial liabilities held at the reporting date.